 Catacombs of Kom El-Shoqafa (Mounds of Shards) in Egypt

 This site is one of the Seven Wonders of the Ancient World.
 Archeologists date this ancient Alexandria necropolis to the period between the 2nd and 4th century C.E.
 Visitors enter by walking down a stuffy dark cavern that has a circular staircase.
 The artwork and methods of burial depict a mixture of Egyptian, Greek and Roman culture.
 Two levels are accessible while the lowest level remains submerged under water.
 Stay focused if you want to remember this adventure.
 Photography isn’t permitted in these catacombs.

 St Paul’s Catacombs in Rabat, Malta

-Walking through the dark corridors of this ancient catacomb, visitors can visit the largest underground cemetery in Malta.
+Walking through the dark corridors of this ancient catacomb, visitors can experience the largest underground cemetery in Malta.
 The tombs represent a cross section of socioeconomic status.
 Surprisingly, Jews, Christians, and pagans were buried within close proximity to one another.
-Inscriptions are in multiple languages and include Jewish symbols and evidence of Early Christianity.
+Inscriptions are in multiple languages and include Jewish symbols and evidence of early Christianity.

 If you’re claustrophobic or have environmental allergies, reconsider.

 Ready for your catacomb adventure?
 These cheap flights can help you start planning!